-The regiment of cadets at Maritime is a disciplined lifestyle program.
-In your first year, you will learn to follow orders and the rules and regulations of the regiment.
-After that, you will increasingly learn to be a leader – to give orders, take care of those under your command and make the best decisions for your group.
+The Regiment of Cadets at Maritime is a disciplined lifestyle program.
+In the first year, cadets learn to follow orders and the rules and regulations of the Regiment.
+Cadets then increasingly learn to be leaders, take care of those under their command and make the best decisions for their group.

-Most cadets are working to earn a U.S. Coast Guard license in addition to their degree.
-You do not need to be in the license program to be part of the regiment.
+While most cadets pursue a U.S. Coast Guard license in addition to their academic degree, it is not necessary to be in the license program in order to be a part of the Regiment.

-When you come to Maritime as a freshman in the regiment of cadets, you will be called a MUG, short for Mariner Under Guidance.
-It means that you are learning the regiment’s rules and regulations.
+Students who come to Maritime College as a freshman in the Regiment of Cadets are known as a MUG (Mariner Under Guidance).
+It means the cadet is learning the Regiment’s rules and regulations.

-Your introduction to the regiment will be a 10-day orientation program called indoctrination, or Indoc.
-Because most students in the regiment will pursue a U.S. Coast Guard license and a career at sea, Indoc is all about preparing you for a life on board a marine vessel.
-You will learn sea survival skills and spend at least an hour every day in physical training.
-You will also get to know your classmates, especially the other MUGs in your section.
+Introduction to the Regiment takes place through a 10-day orientation program called Indoctrination, or Indoc.
+Because most students in the Regiment pursue a U.S. Coast Guard license and a career at sea, Indoc is about preparing the cadet for a life on board a marine vessel.
+Cadets learn sea survival skills and spend at least one hour every day in physical training.
+Cadets come to know their classmates, especially the MUGs in their section.

-As a MUG, you are expected to follow additional rules that you will learn during Indoc.
+As a MUG, cadets are expected to follow additional rules learned during Indoc.
+Learn more about the Indoc experience here.